 Here’s a series of blazing hot takes: we study history because it happened.
-Events which have occurred inform the understanding of events which follow them, and so historical understanding forms the bedrock of our understanding of the present day.
+Events that occur inform our understanding of the events that follow them, and so historical understanding forms the bedrock of our understanding of the present day.
 This isn’t necessarily to say that we as a society strictly need to understand the nuances of the dynasties of imperial China or the battles fought by the Roman Legions in order to grasp the technicalities of politics and society today—but I’m sure you all get the idea.
 History is important because it happened, and our world is shaped by the consequences of things that have happened.

 Things that didn’t happen, though, often hold just as much allure to historians—professional and amateur alike—as things that did.
-Counterfactual history and alternative history are two fields of historical speculation that, in recent years, have enjoyed a rising presence in media.
-The difference between the two is persnickety, and the two are often considered one in the same: counterfactual history evaluates the consequences of negating or changing a particular event or outcome, while alternate history imagines the long-term historical scenario which would play out from such a change.
+Counterfactual history and alternative history are two fields of historical speculation that in recent years have enjoyed a rising presence in media.
+The difference between the two is persnickety, and the two are often considered one and the same: counterfactual history evaluates the consequences of negating or changing a particular event or outcome, while alternative history imagines the long-term historical scenario which would play out from such a change.
 Counterfactual history, in this sense, is the more academically-grounded of the two, as it works to understand the consequences and significance of particular outcomes on historical events.
 Alternative history, meanwhile, is perhaps better considered as a form of speculative historical fiction, imagining a world wherein the historical reality is different from our own.

 Imagining counterfactual scenarios tends to raise the risk of historical malpractice as well.
-On the one hand, many scenarios—particularly those which capture the public imagination—tend to lean into tired tropes of great man theory: for instance, what if Hitler was assassinated, what if Abraham Lincoln wasn’t assassinated, and so forth.
+On the one hand, many scenarios—particularly those which capture the public imagination—tend to lean into tired tropes of great man theory: what if Hitler was assassinated, what if Abraham Lincoln wasn’t assassinated, and so forth.
 In these scenarios, the assumption is often that the world would be invariably different if only for the survival, death, or differing action of one (or a few) powerful men.
-Variations of this are especially common in military history as well: if I only had a dollar for each time I’ve heard “what if the South won at Gettysburg?”
+Variations of this are especially common in military history as well: If I only had a dollar for each time I’ve heard “What if the South won at Gettysburg?”

 On these issues and more, Richard J. Evans, a historian of German history, argues that counterfactual history distracts from an understanding of why things happened as they did by focusing on nebulous and unknowable alternative possibilities—essentially abdicating historical responsibility.
-I’ve recently read a compelling argument from Richard White, a historian of the American West, though, that has me thinking.
-In his book Railroaded: The Transcontinentals and the Making of Modern America, White attacks the historical myth that the construction of transcontinental railroads in the mid- and late-19th century were hallmarks of modernity in an industrializing United States.
-Rather, he presents compelling evidence for the railroads and companies that built them as dramatically inefficient and over-constructed and the industrialists who built them as neither ingenious captains of industry nor conniving robber barons, but rather bumbling, grasping, and corrupt everymen who had no understanding of the economic forces they were unleashing.
-In his conclusion, White argues that this reality did not necessarily have to me, and has this to say on counterfactual history:
+I’ve recently read a compelling argument from historian of the American West Richard White, though, that has me thinking.
+In his book Railroaded: The Transcontinentals and the Making of Modern America, White attacks the historical myth that the construction of transcontinental railroads in the mid- and late-nineteenth century were hallmarks of modernity in an industrializing United States.
+Rather, he presents compelling evidence for the railroads and companies that built them being dramatically inefficient and over-constructed and the industrialists who built them being neither ingenious captains of industry nor conniving robber barons, but rather bumbling, grasping, and corrupt everymen who had no understanding of the economic forces they were unleashing.
+In his conclusion, White argues that this reality did not necessarily have to be, and has this to say on counterfactual history: